fleekxyz/non-fungible-apps/README.md

 HardHat offers a local testnet environment that allows users and testers to deploy and interact with contracts without the need to contact external APIs and endpoints.

 To start your local HardHat network, you need to run a node first.
-It is important to not terminate the command before proceeding with the instructions: `npm run hh:node`
+It is important to not terminate the command before proceeding with the instructions: `yarn hh:node`

-To deploy the contract on the HardHat network, execute `npm run deploy:local`.
+To deploy the contract on the HardHat network, execute `yarn deploy:local`.
 If the execution is successful, you will see the contract address on your screen.

 #### Polygon Mumbai Testnet